Mattia9918/OfficeQueueManagement/Retrospective-Template.md

   - **Immediate setup**: set up should be done at most in the first 2 days of sprint
   - **Better subdivision of the initial planning**: create cross-cutting tasks for initial planning, also including: GUI mockup, APIs definition (resources involved, URIs, requests and all the possible responses), test planning.
   - **Closer team meetings over time**: at the end of each team meeting, always define the date and time of the next one
+  - **Consider a realignment phase within stories**: include a cross-cutting task (or a task per story) for connecting, aligning and uniforming the different committed stories (manage interaction and navigation problems between interfaces, solve connection problems with APIs etc...)
   - **Better planning of the testing phase**: add tasks for Unit testing, E2E testing and code review
   - **Organize the demo**: Add a task to work on the demo presentation

 - One thing you are proud of as a Team!!
 We get along and we laugh a lot! :)